emberjs/rfcs/text/0730-semver-for-ts.md

 Accordingly, library authors should set both `allowSyntheticDefaultImports` and `esModuleInterop` to `false`.
 This allows consumers to opt into these semantics, but does not *require* them to do so.
 Consumers can always safely use alternative import syntaxes (including falling back to `require()` and `import()`), or can enable these flags and opt into this behavior themselves.

-(If the Node ecosystem migrates full to ES modules over the next few years, this problem will be substantially mitigated.)
+(If the Node ecosystem migrates fully to ES modules over the next few years, this problem will be substantially mitigated.)

 ### Design summary